RedAntisocial/CleanCooldownManager/README.md

   Displays brief usage help for the addon in chat.

 - `/ccm rant`
- Get my thoughts on the necessity for this addon
+ Get my thoughts on the necessity for this addon.

 - `/ccm borders`
- Toggle the black borders ON or OFF
+ Toggle the black borders ON or OFF.

 - `/ccm reload`
- Reapply the clean modofications
+ Reapply the clean modofications.

 ## Files